 Attorney/ Agent/ Donee is the person to whom the power/ responsibility/ authority is given.

-Ordinarily a Power of Attorney is executed by someone who cannot perform his transactions himself or herself (in person) due to numerous reasons.
+Ordinarily, a Power of Attorney is executed by someone who cannot perform his transactions himself or herself (in person) due to numerous reasons.
 The following are the numerous reasons that make an individual delegate his powers to perform a duty to some other individual:

 A Power of Attorney (PoA) can be of 2 types:

-An individual can either give a GPA for all his properties, banking transactions, tax affairs, registration, legal disputes as well as court matters etc. or can simply grant a general power pertaining to just one category from above.
+An individual can either give a GPA for all his properties, banking transactions, tax affairs, registration, legal disputes as well as court matters etc. or can simply grant a general power pertaining to just one category from the above.
 For instance, power relating to property matters only.
 This transfer of general power is extremely broad and therefore, has lot of risk involved in case the Agent/ Attorney is not a dependable individual.

 A typical example of an SPA is when people rent out their property or when the agent appears for the registration of the principal’s property or when the agent appears in a court or before the Tax authorities on behalf of the Principal etc.

-A GPA is a lot different from an SPA since a GPA always grants a general power to perform while the special power grants only a specific power to perform a particular duty or assignment.
+A GPA is a lot different from an SPA since a GPA always grants a general power to perform, while the special power grants only a specific power to perform a particular duty or assignment.

-An SPA is always specific in nature, however, under a GPA there is unrestrictive authority to buy, sell, rent out, recovering debts, opening of bank accounts, close of bank accounts, attending/ appearing the courts, appearing on the direction of the principal in legal disputes or filing tax returns etc. In an SPA, only 1 of the above mentioned duties is to be performed by the agent.
+An SPA is always specific in nature, however, under a GPA there is unrestrictive authority to buy, sell, rent out, recovering debts, opening of bank accounts, close of bank accounts, attending/ appearing the courts, appearing on the direction of the principal in legal disputes or filing tax returns etc. In an SPA, only one of the above mentioned duties is to be performed by the agent.
 An SPA cannot be created for every assignment and therefore, the provision for GPA is allowed.

 While instituting a Power of Attorney, it is essential to cover specific compulsory clauses depending upon the kind of power of attorney that is being created.
 The following are the essential clauses that must be included in a Power of Attorney deed: